onurboyar/AlgorithmicTrading/README.md

 - Lowess smooting
 - HP Filter

-Using data from Borsa İstanbul
+Using data from Borsa İstanbul.

+quantstrat library is major library used in these codes.